erwinfs/covid19-curves/src/READMEtemplate.md

 This project contains some Python code that fits exponential curves to official UK COVID-19 data that is released daily here: https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public

+The curves are becoming less relevant every day as the data is fortunately not following an exponential curve any more.

 Since 10 April positive tests have been divided into pillars.
 This data set only uses Pillar 1 -  just people that have been hospitalised and most critical key workers, this ensures consistency with the previous data and is a better indicator for the last graph.